BECOMING ASTRID

 A Young Girl Hungry For Love

-Astrid’s hunger for love is what got her into trouble.
+Astrid’s hunger for love got her into trouble.
 Her mother was formidable, dutiful, and cold.
-A mother with “rules” and restrictions.
-That couldn’t really appreciate Astrid for who she was.
-Too busy with other children; farm work; helping her husband and the family live their lives day by day.
+She was too busy with other children, farm work, and helping her husband and the family live their lives day by day.

-Such a mother leaves a child with deprived longings.
-As Becoming Astrid begins, we see her at a dance with her friend (Blomberg’s daughter).
-Wallflowers, the two sit on the sidelines while other girls are chosen.
-As a pretty friend is asked to dance, she turns to Astrid: “I’d see that crazy mind of yours and fall in love right away.”
+Such a mother leaves a child with longings.
+As Becoming Astrid begins, Astrud is at a dance with her friend (Blomberg’s daughter).
+Wallflowers.
+The two sit on the sidelines while other pretty girls are chosen.
+Her friend turns to Astrid: “I’d see that crazy mind of yours and fall in love right away.”

-Of course, Astrid longed for love.
+Of course, Astrid longs for love.
 Any girl does.
-And, Reinhold Blomberg fell in love with her mind: “she’s dazzling, truly gifted, full of life,” he tells her father.
-She felt it, and went after the love she wanted and needed to believe was there.
+Reinhold Blomberg fell in love with her mind: “She’s dazzling, truly gifted, full of life,” he tells her father.
+She went after the love she wanted and needed to believe was there.
 Seduced him when she saw how needy he was.
-Because she was needy too.
+Because she was needy, too.

 Some lonely and deprived girls use seduction to try to get love.
 Or they do all the giving.
 It never works.
 They inevitably end up alone; just like Astrid.